gbv/jskos-vue/docs/components/ItemList.md

 - afterItem: Content shown after an item (includes parameter `item`).

 ## Methods
+- `isUriInView(uri, partial = 60)` - checks whether a certain item (via its URI) is currently in view
+  - By default, it will return `true` when the item's element is at least 60% visible.
+To only return `true` when it is fully visible, set `partial` to `false`.
-- `scrollToUri(uri)` - scrolls the item list to a certain item via its URI
+- `scrollToUri(uri, onlyIfNotInView = false)` - scrolls the item list to a certain item via its URI
+  - When `onlyIfNotInView` is given, scrolling only occurs if the item is not already visible (using `isUriInView`'s default).

 ## Events
 - `select`